MicrosoftDocs/azure-docs/articles/load-testing/how-to-optimize-azure-functions.md

 ### Create a test profile

-A test profile describes your function app configuration, request details and load configuration.
-For each function app configuration, a load test is run with the specified load.
+A test profile describes your function app configuration, request details, and load configuration.
+For each Functions app configuration, a load test is run with the specified load.
 You can create a test profile by following these steps:

 1. Click on Create test profile to start creating a new test profile.